thaone31/meta-pseudo-community/README.md

-# Meta-Learning cho Pseudo-Labels trong Community Detection
+# Meta-Learning for Pseudo-Labels in Community Detection

-Dự án nghiên cứu về việc áp dụng Meta-Learning để cải thiện việc sinh và cập nhật pseudo-labels cho bài toán Community Detection trong các mạng phức tạp.
+A research project applying Meta-Learning to improve pseudo-label generation and updating for Community Detection in complex networks.

-## Tổng quan
+## Overview

-Pipeline này kết hợp Meta-Learning với Pseudo-Labels để cải thiện hiệu suất phát hiện cộng đồng trên các graph phức tạp. Ý tưởng chính là sử dụng meta-learner để học cách sinh và cập nhật pseudo-labels tối ưu cho từng loại graph/episode khác nhau.
+This pipeline combines Meta-Learning with Pseudo-Labels to improve community detection performance on complex graphs.
+The core idea is to use a meta-learner to learn how to generate and update optimal pseudo-labels for different types of graphs/episodes.

-## Kiến trúc tổng thể
+## Overall Architecture

 ### 1. Base Model
 - Backbone: GCN/GAT/GIN (Graph Neural Networks)
-- Hỗ trợ: Spectral clustering, modularity-based methods
+- Support: Spectral clustering, modularity-based methods

 ### 2. Meta-Learner
 - MAML (Model-Agnostic Meta-Learning)